softwarewolves/softwarewolves.github.io/practical.md

 Prerequisites for participants
 ---
-- Must be able to develop.
+-ffinity with development is necessary
+- Prior knowledge of xmpp is not required!
-- Bring a computer with your favorite development environment.
+- A computer with your favorite development environment.
 Basic bots are available for Java, .Net, Ruby, Node.js or Scala.
-- Prior knowledge of xmpp is not required!
-- A chat client that supports XMPP, such as Pidgin (Windows), Adium (Mac OS X), etc.
+- A chat client that supports XMPP, such as Pidgin for Windows or Adium for Mac OS X.